DAAD Graduate School Scholarship Programme (GSSP)

 in Experimental Geosciences

-The Doctoral Program of Experimental Geosciences at the University of Bayreuth has been awarded a prestigious DAAD Graduate School Scholarship Program (GSSP).
-This program offers up to four doctoral scholarships – two scholarships to start in each 2025 and 2026 for international candidates.
+The Doctoral Programme of Experimental Geosciences at the University of Bayreuth has been awarded a prestigious DAAD Graduate School Scholarship Programme (GSSP).
+This programme offers up to two doctoral scholarships to start in 2026 for international candidates.
 Each DAAD scholarship covers a funding period of up to four years.

 Scholarship recipients not only have the opportunity to complete a DAAD-funded doctorate at the University of Bayreuth but also become part of the Graduate School of Natural Sciences BayNAT.
 Doctoral students can expect an international and interdisciplinary research environment with individual support and supervision at the Bavarian Research Institute of Experimental Geochemistry and Geophysics (BGI).

-We are delighted to welcome talented young scientists in Earth and Planetary Sciences from around the world and to provide them with the best possible conditions for their scientific careers.
+We are delighted to welcome talented young scientists in Earth and Planetary Sciences from around the world and to provide them with the best possible conditions for their academic careers.

 We seek motivated graduate students interested in the broad research areas of the BGI related to studying the formation, structure, composition, and dynamics of the Earth and planetary interiors using: